Security Hub concepts - AWS Security Hub

 The observable record of a security check or security-related detection.
 Security Hub generates a finding after completing a security check of a control.
 These are called control findings.
 Findings may also come from third party product integrations.

-For more information about findings in Security Hub, see Findings in AWS Security Hub.
+For more information about findings in Security Hub, see Creating and updating findings in Security Hub.

 Note